abhijeetsinghCXT/mobility_heatmap_project/README.md

 Where a higher score indicates better flow.

 Step 5.5: Smart Pathway Proposal
 For each of the 5 identified hotspots, the average Efficiency Score in its immediate vicinity is calculated.
-A specific proposal is then generated:
+A specific proposal is then generated.

-**Score Range**	   **Proposal**	            **Action** ≥0.6	    |   Optimal Flow	     |    Minor Maintenance 0.4 to 0.6	|   Moderate Congestion  |    Traffic Light Optimization (e.g., adaptive signaling)
-<0.4	    |   Critical Congestion	 |    Pathway Re-design (e.g., dedicated bypass lanes)

-6. Final Recommendation Example
-The project identified the following proposal set for urban planners:

-**Hotspot ID**	      **Avg.
-Efficiency Score** 	 **Primary Recommendation** 2	           |  0.584	                 |   Implement Real-Time Adaptive Traffic Lights.
-Other Hotspots |  >0.6	                 |   Monitoring and Minor Optimizations.

-This output allows city officials to prioritize capital investment and focus AI-based solutions where they will have the greatest impact.

-7. License
+**6. License**
 This project is open-source.
 Please feel free to fork and adapt it for your own urban planning scenarios.